 Wash your pillowcase if you haven't done so, iron it to smooth out the creases.
 Slip your pillow in and make sure the envelope closure tuck the pillow in nicely.

 I used quilt fabric because it is what I have the most in my fabric collection.
-You can use other grades or material of fabrics, for example, comb cotton fabric, fabric with higher thread count, or even satin or silk.
+You can use other grades or materials of fabrics, for example, comb cotton fabric, fabric with higher thread count, or even satin or silk.
 However, I don't encourage beginners to sew the pillowcase from satin and silk.
-Satin and silk are slippery and they are quite difficult to handle.
+Satin and silk are slippery and are quite difficult to handle.

 If you are sewing this pillowcase for a customized size of pillows, please add a seam allowance 5/8" to your fabric on top of an additional 1" min for a loose-fitting case.